Haxry/Learn-a-TON/README.md

 The standout feature?
 An AI Agent that provides real-time assistance on anything related to the TON ecosystem!

 ---
+## ❓Problem Statement
+For first time builders on TON, there's no single adequate resource to follow.
+- The documentation is quite dusty & incomplete.
+- AI models like chatgpt or claude mostly end up providing incorrect answers due to incomplete knowledge of the vast ecosystem of TON.

+## 💡Solution
+- We built a gamified experience for learning to buidl on TON.
+Earn NFTs, unlock levels, climb the leaderboard!
+- We spinned up our very own AI agent on TON chain by fine-tuning existing AI models like ChatGPT 40 & ChatGPT 01.

+---

 ## 🌟 Key Features